-Since God made us with flesh so that we would survive, and even thrive, in this world without His constant intervention, why aren’t we automatically pleasing to Him?
-The answer to that age-old question can be found in the account of that first couple.
+Since God made us with flesh so that we would survive, and even thrive, in this world without His constant intervention . . . then why isn’t He pleased with us in that naturally independent state?

-Each one of us makes judgments all day long.
-The things we like, we rank as good, better, best, wonderful, awesome, magnificent… What we don’t like, we rank as bad, worse, worst, terrible, horrific, catastrophic… We’ve even misappropriated His word “good” to mean what’s valuable to us –and His word “evil” to direct attention away from ourselves and onto some shadowy, nebulous force.
+All day long we judge –it’s in our nature.
+The things we like, we rank as good, better, best, wonderful, awesome, magnificent.
+What we don’t like, we rank as bad, worse, worst, terrible, horrific, catastrophic.
+Unwittingly, we’ve taken it a step further by misappropriating His word “good” to mean what’s valuable to us –and His word “evil” to direct attention away from ourselves and onto some dark, nebulous force.

-Most of a person’s childhood is spent learning what to do when the senses detect changes in the surroundings –or when memories emerge from the past –or when contemplating the future.
-Over time, the flesh learns what responses yield the “best” results.
-Those cause-and-effect pairings become its law.
+Most of our childhoods are spent learning what to do when our senses are aroused –or when memories spring up –or when thinking about the future.
+Over time, our flesh learns what responses yield the “best” results.
+The accumulation of those cause-and-effect pairings become its law.

-As new circumstances are encountered, (supposed) improvements are made to that law –even by adapting bits and pieces from moral and legal codes and possibly part of what’s in the Bible.
-This law is the basis of what we believe is right and wrong.
+As new circumstances are encountered, we make (supposed) improvements to our laws –even by adapting bits and pieces from moral and legal codes and possibly part of what’s in the Bible.
+These laws are the basis for what we believe is right and wrong.
 It’s what Paul wrote about in.

-Here are a few illustrations (some from a secular setting and some from church) –each listed with a cause and a desired effect.
+Here’s a sample (partially from a secular setting and partially from church) –listing causes and desired effects.

-Your flesh has a law comparable to this and so does mine.
-That Romans chapter two passage states that our consciences are familiar with our laws (with what we believe is right and wrong) …and our thoughts waiver between condemning and defending, accusing and excusing us.
+Your flesh has a law that includes things comparable to these and so does mine.
+Romans chapter two states that our consciences are familiar with our laws (with what we believe is right and wrong) . . . and our thoughts waiver between condemning and defending, accusing and excusing us.

-The heart is that intangible place within us where laws are kept.
+The heart is that intangible place within the mind where our laws are kept.
 Some refer to it as our “core principles” or “central being.”
-Nonetheless, it has nothing to do with our fickle emotions.
+(It’s not referring to our fickle emotions.)

-As Eve’s heirs, we naturally attempt to fulfill God’s role of Judge.
+Being just like Eve, we naturally attempt to fulfill God’s role.
 The flesh has been fooled into thinking that its law (its ability to judge) is perfect.
 So when it’s confronted with another law that’s elevated above its own (the Ten Commandments or practices for godly living or doing the right thing) our flesh brazenly rebels against it –and more importantly, against the authority that made it.